Do you know how to turn a boring subject into a brilliant presentation?

 4. Paint Pictures

 Even the most fascinating topic can be turned into a deck of painfully boring slides.

 Rather than supporting the naysayers who continually rebuff the use of PowerPoint, embrace the power it offers.

 Colourful, creative and well-chosen images can go a long way to adding life to a presentation.

 Choose decriptive language that help your audience to see and feel what you are saying, as well as simply hearing it.

 5. Presenting is about people not topics

 If your topic is so boring that you really don’t have an important message which will make a difference to the lives of your audience, a presentation probably doesn’t need to be made.

 I’d suggest you owe it to your audience to do so through an email, document or report.

-You don’t have to an extrovert or rock star to connect with your audience.
+You don’t have to be an extrovert or rock star to connect with your audience.